- Hepatitis E is a liver disease caused by infection with a virus known as hepatitis E virus (HEV).

-- Every year there are an estimated 20 million hepatitis E infections, over 3 million symptomatic cases of hepatitis E, and 56 600 hepatitis E-related deaths.
+- Every year, there are an estimated 20 million HEV infections worldwide, leading to an estimated 3.3 million symptomatic cases of hepatitis E1, and 56 600 hepatitis E-related deaths2.

-- Hepatitis E is usually self-limiting but may develop into fulminant hepatitis (acute liver failure).
+- Hepatitis E is usually self-limiting but some cases may develop into fulminant hepatitis (acute liver failure).

-- The hepatitis E virus is transmitted via the faecal-oral route, principally via contaminated water.
+- The virus is transmitted via the faecal-oral route, principally via contaminated water.

 - Hepatitis E is found worldwide, but the prevalence is highest in East and South Asia.

-- foodborne transmission from ingestion of products derived from infected animals;
+- ingestion of undercooked meat or meat products derived from infected animals;

 - vertical transmission from a pregnant woman to her fetus.

-Hepatitis E is a waterborne disease, and contaminated water or food supplies have been implicated in major outbreaks.
-The ingestion of raw or uncooked shellfish has also been identified as the source of sporadic cases in endemic areas.
+The ingestion of raw or uncooked shellfish may be the source of sporadic cases in endemic areas.

-The hepatitis E virus causes acute sporadic and epidemic viral hepatitis.
-Symptomatic infection is most common in young adults aged 15–40 years.
-Although infection is frequent in children, the disease is mostly asymptomatic or causes a very mild illness without jaundice (anicteric) that goes undiagnosed.
+In areas with high disease endemicity, symptomatic infection is most common in young adults aged 15–40 years.
+In these areas, although infection does occur in children, they often have either no symptoms or only a mild illness without jaundice that goes undiagnosed.

 Typical signs and symptoms of hepatitis include:

-- jaundice (yellow discolouration of the skin and sclera of the eyes, dark urine and pale stools);
+- jaundice (yellow discolouration of the skin and sclera of the eyes), with dark urine and pale stools; and

-These symptoms are largely indistinguishable from those experienced during any acute phase of hepatic illness and typically last for 1 to 2 weeks.
+These symptoms are often indistinguishable from those experienced during other liver illnesses and typically last between 1–6 weeks.

-In rare cases, acute hepatitis E can result in fulminant hepatitis (acute liver failure) and death.
-Fulminant hepatitis occurs more frequently during pregnancy.
-Pregnant women are at greater risk of obstetrical complications and mortality from hepatitis E, which can induce a mortality rate of 20% among pregnant women in their third trimester.
+In rare cases, acute hepatitis E can be severe, and results in fulminant hepatitis (acute liver failure); these patients are at risk of death.
+Fulminant hepatitis occurs more frequently when hepatitis E occurs during pregnancy.
+Pregnant women with hepatitis E, particularly those in the second or third trimester, are at an increased risk of acute liver failure, fetal loss and mortality.
+Case fatality rates as high as 20–25% have been reported among pregnant women in their third trimester.

-As hepatitis E is usually self-limiting, hospitalization is generally not required.
-However, hospitalization is required for people with fulminant hepatitis and should also be considered for symptomatic pregnant women.
+There is no specific treatment capable of altering the course of acute hepatitis E. As the disease is usually self-limiting, hospitalization is generally not required.
+Hospitalization is required for people with fulminant hepatitis, however, and should also be considered for symptomatic pregnant women.

 - maintaining quality standards for public water supplies;

-- establishing proper disposal systems to eliminate sanitary waste.
+- establishing proper disposal systems for human feces.

 On an individual level, infection risk can be reduced by:

-- avoiding drinking water and/or ice of unknown purity;
+- avoiding consumption of water and/or ice of unknown purity; and

 - adhering to WHO safe food practices.

-In 2011, the first vaccine to prevent hepatitis E infection was registered in China.
-Although it is not available globally, it could potentially become available in a number of other countries.
+In 2011, a recombinant subunit vaccine to prevent hepatitis E virus infection was registered in China.
+It has not yet been approved in other countries.

 Guidelines for epidemic measures

-- identifying the population specifically exposed to increased risk of infection;
+- determination of the mode of transmission, and identification of the population at increased risk of infection;

-- improving sanitary and hygienic practices to eliminate faecal contamination of food and water.
+- improvement of sanitary and hygienic practices to eliminate faecal contamination of food and water; and

 WHO has issued a technical report “Waterborne Outbreaks of Hepatitis E: recognition, investigation and control”.
-The manual gives information about the epidemiology, clinical manifestations of the disease and diagnosis of hepatitis E. It also provides guidance to help public-health authorities respond to outbreaks of hepatitis E infection.
+The manual gives information about the epidemiology, clinical manifestations of the disease, and diagnosis of hepatitis E. It also provides guidance to public-health authorities on how to respond to outbreaks of hepatitis E infection.

 The WHO Strategic Advisory Group of Experts (SAGE) on Immunization issued a position paper on hepatitis E in 2015 which reviewed existing evidence on the burden of hepatitis E and on the safety, immunogenicity, efficacy, and cost-effectiveness of the licensed hepatitis E vaccine.
-Regarding the use of the hepatitis E vaccine:
+Regarding the use of the hepatitis E vaccine, it recommends the following: